daac-tools/daachorse/README.md

 at your option.

-For softwares under `bench/data`, follow the license terms of each software.
+For software under `bench/data`, follow the license terms of each software.

 ## Contribution